coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

-To locate the file in the file system, :n:`@qualid` is decomposed under the form `dirpath.ident` and the file `ident.vo` is searched in the physical directory of the file system that is mapped in |Coq| loadpath to the logical path dirpath (see Section :ref:`TODO-2.6.3-libraries-and-filesystem`).
+To locate the file in the file system, :n:`@qualid` is decomposed under the form `dirpath.ident` and the file `ident.vo` is searched in the physical directory of the file system that is mapped in |Coq| loadpath to the logical path dirpath (see Section :ref:`libraries-and-filesystem`).
 The mapping between physical directories and logical names at the time of requiring the file must be consistent with the mapping used to compile the file.
 If several files match, one of them is picked in an unspecified fashion.